A brief history of the yoga rope wall

 Benefits of using the yoga rope wall

-Rope poses are especially beneficial for spine health through use of traction to relieve pressure from compressed vertebral discs.
-They can also be used to create deep opening in the organic body, which nourishes the organs, soothes the nerves, and quiets the mind.
+Rope poses are especially beneficial for spine health through use of traction to relieve pressure from vertebral discs, which soothes compressed nerves and quiets the mind.
+They can also be used to create deep opening through the organic body, increasing extracellular fluid and blood flow to nourish the organs and tissues.

 Types of yoga rope wall